OmniSharp/omnisharp-sublime/docs/index.md

 3. Move to plugin directory, update submodule and build.

+      * Windows

        cd OmniSharp
        git submodule update --init --recursive
+       build.cmd

+      * Linux Or Mac OSX

+       cd OmniSharp
+       git submodule update --init --recursive
        ./build.sh

 # Project Setting
 The server will automatically find the the solution file from the folder you have opened in Sublime.
-For ASP.Net vNext applications it will find the project.json file.
-If you have multiple solutions you have to specify the solution file you wish to use in a sublime-project.
+If you have multiple solutions you have to specify the solution file you wish to use in a `sublime-project`.

 1. Go to `File -> Open` and select the folder with your solution in it.